TZer0/tzer0.github.io/discord.md

 A very quick demo of setting up AcceptBot and using it can be found [here](https://www.youtube.com/watch?v=S6FX56gEu8k).

-It allows for faster handling of users coming through the airlock.
+It allows for faster handling of users coming through the gate.

 The way it works is that people must mention one of the trigger words such as "accept", "read", or "rules" and if they do, you can have the bot scan their message and let them in.